A Bible study with Jeffrey J. Harrison

 6:14: “‘To the despairing, his friend should show lovingkindness, even if he forsakes the fear of Shaddai.’”

 Wadi is the Arabic name for a dry streambed, often with the appearance of a miniature or sometimes even a full-sized canyon.
-These can be found everywhere in the deserts around Israel.
-Although they hold abundant water while it is actually raining (on the spot or somewhere upstream), after the rain stops, the water is gone.
+These can be found everywhere in the deserts in and around Israel.
+Although they hold a stream of water while it is actually raining, after the rain stops, the water is gone.
 The point is that these wadis cannot be counted on to bring refreshment, for when you want a drink they are most often dry.
 In the same way, Job’s friends have brought him no refreshment in his time of distress.

 In the winter, snow and ice accumulate in the bottoms of the wadis and remain there longer than on the raised land around them.
 This is an allusion to the chilly reception he’s gotten from his friends.